 - If gluten-free is important to you, tamari sauce can be substituted for soy sauce.

-Add the garlic to the skillet and cook for 30 minutes before deglazing with stock, scraping up the brown bits.
+Step 3: Add the garlic to the skillet and cook for 30 seconds before deglazing with stock, scraping up the brown bits.
 Simmer and reduce by half before adding the honey/lemon mixture.
-Add the chicken and cook for another 2-3 minutes or until the sauce has thickened.

 Side Dish Options

 You can never go wrong rice, pasta or brown butter mashed potatoes and a side of roasted vegetables.
-I almost always have roasted broccoli but Parmesan roasted Brussels sprouts or asparagus work great as well.
+I almost always have roasted broccoli but roasted parmesan brussels sprouts or asparagus work great as well.

 Pro Tips/Recipe Notes